CoolDadTx/kraken/docs/relnotes/v6.0/kraken-core.md

 ## P3Net.Kraken Namespace

+#### RandomExtensions Class

+Added new class to provide extension methods for working with random values.

+- [New] `NextDate` method returns a random date, optionally limited to a range of dates.

 #### StringExtensions Class

 - [New] `IndexOfAll` method added to find all occurrences of a set of characters in a string.